Music History for

 1980 - The original Ants split up with Adam.

-1985 - "We Are The World" was recorded.
+1985 - The song "We Are the World" was recorded.
 More than 40 artists were involved.
 The proceeds went toward worldwide hunger prevention.

 1990 - Aaron Neville sang the U.S. national anthem at Super Bowl XXIV.